FuelLabs/sway/test/README.md

 ## Commands

-To make snapshot tests more versalite there are a lot of options of what one can use inside `cmds`:
+To make snapshot tests more versatile there are a lot of options of what one can use inside `cmds`:

 1 - `forc`; Any native forc command is available;
 2 - Forc plugins; Currently only `forc doc` is available;